Churn reason

 Use these anchors to move from the churn reason itself into the signals, workflow, and related pages that help the team act on it.

 Customers leave because another product feels like a better fit.
 Competitive churn matters most when the same competitor keeps appearing in a shared segment or use case.
-In B2B SaaS, that reason matters only when the team can see what sits behind it.
+For subscription SaaS teams with real churn, that reason matters only when the team can see what sits behind it.

 One customer saying "Switched to a competitor" is feedback.
 The same reason appearing across the same plan, segment, or customer stage is a business problem.